margolisj/go-supreme/readme.md

 * Continue Log stats upgrade
   * Look into which wait times were most effective
   * Do some analysis to see what happened with denies
-* Look to improve algorithm recilancy
+* Look to improve algorithm resiliency
 * Skip checkout for desktop
 * Add store credit option to task
 * Add get time from some source to calculate computer time drift